 - Doesn't have a water bottle holder

 The RadCity 5 Plus Step-Thru is an upgraded version of the previous model, with improvements that offer a more pleasant and efficient ride for urban commuters.
 For example, a lower standover height makes it easier for cyclists between 4’8″ and 6′ to hop on and off.
+This is an especially appealing bike for shorter cyclists and seniors, which is why it’s our top choice for a motorized step-through bike.

 This bike is 11 percent more efficient than the RadCity Step-Thru 3, so you can get over 50 miles per charge.
 Hills and obstacles are easier to overcome on the RadCity 5, which has a custom 750-watt motor.
 That extra boost makes the bike 40 percent faster on hill climbs than the previous model.
 Combined with puncture-resistant tires with a custom tread design, this Rad bike is especially economical on the pavement.